amonks/maxkit/README.md

 ### automap

 automap.maxpat is an abstraction that maps an arbitrary range of values to a set output range.
 When banged, it sets the input range based on the range of input received since the last bang.

+automap requires list-accum from [cnmat](http://cnmat.berkeley.edu/downloads)

 ### nanokontrol